Sara Mérida

 Sara Mérida Pérez (born 8 April 1993) is a Spanish retired footballer who played for RCD Espanyol.
 Debuting as a teenager with Espanyol, she won the Copa de la Reina twice and the Copa Catalunya once.
 As a youth international with Spain she won the U-17 Euro and came third at the U-17 World Cup in 2010.
 Despite youth success, she retired age 21 after tearing her anterior cruciate ligament four times, and became a physiotherapist and coach.
 From 2022 to 2024 she was the head coach of women's team CE Europa B, and was involved in the Queens League.

 Early and personal life

 Sara Mérida Pérez was born in Barcelona on 8 April 1993.
 Having grown up playing football with her older brother, fellow player Fran Mérida, she joined Santa Eulalia – the boys' team Fran had first played at – when she was nine, staying until she was eleven.
 She has attributed her work ethic to advice Fran would give her.
 Between 2020 and 2022, Fran played for Espanyol's men's team while Sara was assistant coach of its women's team.

 Mérida joined the women's team of Vilanova after she left Santa Eulalia, and attended school in Vilanova i la Geltrú; she continued studying there for the Baccalaureate, despite by then playing in Barcelona and having to commute.

-She is in a relationship with goalkeeper Sandra Paños.
+On June 12, 2026.
+She is married to goalkeeper Sandra Paños.